New conservation area

 DELWP is currently working with its partner agencies to create a 10 Year Plan for the ongoing management of the Conservation Area.

-Over the last two years we have been engaging with all Victorians to ask their thoughts on key aspects of the plan, including what recreational activities are appropriate and what cultural values should be included.
+Over the last 2 years, we have been engaging with all Victorians to ask their thoughts on key aspects of the plan, including what recreational activities are appropriate and what cultural values should be included.
 You can read more about these discussions at engage.vic.gov.au

 Previously, we have been referring to the new Conservation Area as the Yellingbo Conservation Area.
 However, the community has let us know this name is confusing because the new Conservation Area spans a much greater area than the existing Yellingbo Nature Conservation Reserve.